 “ Come here, Balwant.”
 She patted the place beside her.

-“ Tell me Jija.
+“ Tell me, Jija.
 How was Prince Ram?”

 “ Maryada Purushottam, he always respected and treated Sita as equal, he loved his parents and siblings, elders' orders were his Dharm, he was a perfect warrior, King and husband.”

-“ He treated his subjects like his children, he fought without a fear for his life, he loved Sita like she was his world.”
+“ He treated his subjects like his children, he fought without fear for his life, he loved Sita like she was his world.”
 She stopped.

 “ Is there anyone like that today?”
 Balwant asked.

 “ I don’t know.
 I don’t think there is.
 All the kings today are very political.
-They are brave but they all fear death.
+They are brave, but they all fear death.
 I haven’t heard of a person who doesn’t fear death, Bhai.”

 “ Daata!”
 Balwant ran eagerly to see his father.

-“ The war was almost lost, we lost hope, but the way Baojiraj motivated and guided us, he is so small in age but so skilful at war.
+“ The war was almost lost, we lost hope, but the way Baojiraj motivated and guided us, he is so small in age, but so skilful at war.
 It’s like he doesn’t fear death.”
 Ajabde’s hand stopped giving Balwant the daal as he smiled at his Jija.

 “ So he is like Lord Ram,” Balwant spoke up as everyone smiled.

 “ Wait till Ranaji is here Ranisa.
-If the Diya flickers out then that’s an ill omen.”
+If the Diya flickers out, then that’s an ill omen.”

-“ He is here Rajpurohit Ji.”
+“ He is here, Rajpurohit Ji.”
 She replied calmly from behind her veil.
-Rajpurohit frowned, he was not in sight.
+Rajpurohit frowned; he was not in sight.

 “ Adbhut!”
 Rajpurohit exclaimed. “ How can you tell whenever Ranaji or Baojiraj is nearby…”